Battling Bosko: Summary

 Outside the stadium, newspapers featuring tidings of the Big Fight are distributed.
 Stuffed trolleys bear myriads to fill the seats, deflating on the evacuation of their passengers.
 Honey still sits at home, lightly tickling her piano as the radio sounds: Graham Cracker (a parody of Graham McNamee) announces that the great opposites are entering the ring.
 We cut to each; Bosko silences his cheering fans to serenade them with a song, at last leaping happily upon the ropes before taking his seat.
 Gas House Harry laughs derisively at something his manager whispers to him.
 The names of the competitors are announced and the match begins when the referee, an ostrich, rings the bell by means of a cat's tail.
 The Champion has the advantage, it seems, knocking the challenger back with a mighty slug.
 A dazed Bosko's manager rushes to his aid, fanning him and gently spraying him with water until, tickled, he playfully insists that his manager stop it.
 Back in the brawl, Bosko buffets the Champion such that the ship tattooed on his chest sinks.
 A hippopotamus-spectator holding a lollipop continually cheers for Bosko.
 The ostrich-referee is watching closely, occasionally coming between the competitors until they mutually punch him out of the arena after a dance-divertissement.
 Bosko dodges punch after punch; Honey nervously listens as the radio-announcer states that Bosko is up, then down, then up, then down: we return to the action to find that the Champion is standing upon poor Bosko's feet, punching him repeatedly such that he falls backward only to reascend again to meet the assailant's fist.
 At last, Bosko seems finished; the count begins.
-Honey knows what she must do: springing to action, Bruno by her side, she darts out of the house towards the stadium (briefly delayed when a yelping Bruno's tail is caught in the door.)
+Honey knows what she must do: springing to action, Bruno by her side, she darts out of the house towards the stadium (briefly delayed when a yelping Bruno's tail is caught in the door).
 She reaches Bosko's side as the count continues and calls out to him: rousing briefly, bleary-eyed Bosko turns to his sweetheart and then to us with a sleepy "Aw, hot dang!"
 Reaching for a corner, he draws up a layer of the arena as though it were a blanket, draping it over himself as he falls comfortably asleep.

+Reception

+Motion Picture Herald called the film a "Good Cartoon".